 The widespread outage is affecting water pressure in Adams, according to a message from Town Administrator Jonathan Butler via a CodeRed emergency call.

 Butler also warned residents that water pressure was being affected by the outage - a problem that will be restored with the power.
-He said National Grid crews were working diligently to restore power, but was unable to give a time frame for when that would be.

 State police said there have been no major emergencies as a result of the power outage.